Lead Hazards in Construction

 There are many different construction activities that can generate lead dust and fumes.
 Some common contributors include the tear down and demolition of residential or commercial structures, welding or flame touch cutting, and the use of sanders or scrapers to remove lead based paints.
 OSHA actually has a set of regulations regarding lead exposure for construction workers when working on flood damaged structures.
 OSHA states that “Lead overexposure is one of the most common overexposures found in industry and is a leading cause of workplace illness.”

-The risk of lead exposure in construction is real, and can cause serious health risks for construction workers who do not use caution when working in lead inhibited areas.
+The exposure of lead hazards in construction is real, and can cause serious health risks for construction workers who do not use caution when working in lead inhibited areas.
 If you work in the field of construction, make sure you are informed about lead and use caution when working within structures containing lead.